feiglab/prefmd2/README.md

     * Role in the pipeline: used to parallelize the Iterative hybridize protocol of Rosetta.

 ## 2. Obtaining and configuring PREFMD2
+### 2.1 Getting PREFMD2
 Once you have installed the required PREFMD2 dependencies, clone the PREFMD2 GitHub repository on your system.
 Run:

 	git clone https://github.com/feiglab/prefmd2.git

 Then set the following environmental variable:

   * `PREFMD2_HOME`: this should be the path of the PREFMD2 directory that you cloned on your system.

+### 2.2 Preparing force field files
+PREFMD2 uses for the MD runs in the main sampling stage and its preceding equilibration a modified version of the CHARMM36m force field.
+The files for this force field are provided in this repository.

+For the relaxation of averaged structures and model quality assessment steps, the original version of CHARMM36m is used.
+The files for this force field are NOT provided in this repository.
+In order to use PREFMD2, you will need to provide your own CHARMM36m force field files, which are available from the CHARMM distribution (in the `toppar` directory).
+Note that CHARMM provides protein force field files separately from water and ions.
+In order to use PREFMD2 you will need to specify the following three environmental variables:

+  * `$PREFMD2_FF_PARAMETER`: path to the parameter file of the selected force field, for example `$HOME/apps/charmm/toppar/par_all36_prot.prm` (assuming that your CHARMM installation is in `$HOME/apps/charmm`).
+  * `$PREFMD2_FF_TOPOLOGY`: path to the topology file of the selected force field, for example `$HOME/apps/charmm/toppar/top_all36_prot.rtf`.
+  * `$PREFMD2_FF_WATER_IONS`: path to the water and ions parameter file of the selected force field, for example `$HOME/apps/charmm/toppar/toppar_water_ions.str`.

+Although in principle any force field can be used in PREFMD2, we recommend the CHARMM36m force field.

 ## 3. How to use PREFMD2
-### 3.2 Basic usage
+### 3.1 Basic usage
 Prepare an input protein structure in PDB format.
 Then run:

     python $PREFMD2_HOME/scripts/prefmd2.py -t my_refinement_job -i input.pdb